 Tip #1: Be sure to check out the “hot” items on the right end (near the Diamond building elevators) of the buffet.
 Those are traditional Jamaican dishes.
 I had jerk pineapple eggs benedict one morning, and it was amazing!

 Tip #2: Also be sure to check out the smoothie station in the back center of the buffet.
 They make really delicious smoothies out of a combination of different fresh fruits.

-Tip #3: The dress code for breakfast at Platinum is not as strict as it is in the evening.
-For both the Coral Café and Platinum, men need to have on shoes (they can be sandals or flip flops), shorts (they can be swim trunks) and a shirt (it can be a t-shirt).
+Tip #3: The dress code for breakfast at Coral Café is pretty informal.
+Men need to have on shoes (they can be sandals or flip flops), shorts (they can be swim trunks) and a shirt (it can be a t-shirt).
 Women need to have on shoes (they can be sandals or flip flops), shorts and a shirt.
 Women can wear their bathing suit, so long as they have on a cover-up.

 There are three options for lunch – Coral Café, Aquamarina (beach grill), and Court Jester’s (brick oven pizza).

 Coral Café: Just like breakfast, if you are looking for a buffet at lunch, you should go to the Coral Café.
 The buffet is open for lunch from 12 p.m. to 2:30 p.m.
 As with breakfast, there is a combination of hot and cold items on the buffet.
 There is a salad bar every day, as well as assorted cold cheeses and meats.
 You can also have a cold sandwich made (where the smoothies are made in the morning).
 Be sure to check out the “hot” items, as the selection changes every day.